Truth Initiative: History

 Truth Initiative was founded in 1999 as a result of the Tobacco Master Settlement Agreement (MSA).
 The MSA was announced in 1998, resolving the lawsuits brought by 46 U.S. states, the District of Columbia and five territories against the major U.S. cigarette companies, to recover state Medicaid and other costs from caring for sick smokers.
 The four other states settled separately.
 The tobacco industry agreed to pay the states billions of dollars in perpetuity, making the MSA the then-largest civil litigation settlement in U.S. history.
 The states directed that a portion of the money they received from the settlement should be used to establish a national public health foundation dedicated to prevent youth smoking and helping smokers quit: the American Legacy Foundation, now Truth Initiative.

 In 2018, the Truth Initiative partnered with Office of National Drug Control Policy and the Ad Council to combat opioid addiction.

 Activities

 Truth Campaign

 Truth Initiative's signature program is its Truth campaign, a youth smoking prevention mass media public education program that has been widely credited with contributing to a significant drop in teen smoking.
 In 2000, 23% of American 8th, 10th and 12th graders smoked.
 As of 2016, that figure was 6%.
-The campaign exposes tobacco industry practices as well as the health effects and social consequences of smoking.
+The campaign exposed tobacco industry practices as well as the health effects and social consequences of smoking.